Using the City Plan

 Council’s interactive mapping tool allows you to view your property on a map to see the zone, zone precinct, overlays and neighbourhood plans that apply to your site.
 It can also generate a property report that will help you to identify the rules that apply to your development and the criteria Council will use to assess your application.

-Listed below are instructions on how to use the interactive mapping tool.
+Listed below are instructions on how to use the full featured version of the interactive mapping tool.
+The full featured version will make it easier to prepare your development application.

 How to find a property